-- Summarize your proposed activities, explaining how they strengthen public interpretations of the humanities at your institution. - If applicable, discuss the need within the community that this project would address. - If you are proposing internally focused activities to expand your interpretive programming (such as undertaking an assessment of interpretive directions, conducting front-end evaluation, or professional training), describe the organizational challenges the proposed activities would address. - If you are proposing implementation of an interpretive program, describe the format and intended content of the proposed final public program. - Detail the expected outcomes of the project.
+- Summarize your proposed activities, explaining how they strengthen current or future public interpretations of the humanities at your institution.
+Describe how this project will foster discussion of humanities ideas at your organization, whether internally among staff and volunteers, externally_among your audiences, or both. - If you are proposing internally focused activities to expand your interpretive programming (such as undertaking an assessment of interpretive directions, conducting front-end evaluation, or professional training), describe the organizational challenges the proposed activities would address. - If you propose to implement an interpretive program, describe the format and intended content of the proposed final public program. - Detail the expected outcomes of the project.
+Explain the interpretive goal(s) the project would advance.
+Describe how you anticipate the project will enhance your organization's public interpretation in the short term, and for long-term planning.